-What Can a Handyman Do in Cache in Cache County, Utah?
+What Can a Handyman Do Without a License in Cache in Cache County, Utah?

 In Cache County (Utah), a handyman can generally do minor repair/improvement work without a Utah contractor license only if each job is under Utah’s “handyman exemption” cap and the work does not cross into separately-licensed trades (electrical/plumbing/HVAC/gas).
 If you exceed the small-job threshold or advertise/contract as a contractor for larger projects, you must be licensed through Utah’s Division of Occupational and Professional Licensing (DOPL) and comply with insurance/bonding rules, plus you still typically need a local (city) business license where you operate.